ORNL/cpp-proposals-pub/D1673/blas_interface.md

 be able to express strides as an arbitrary mix of compile-time and run-time values, just as they can express dimensions.

-#### New nonunique and nonstrided layouts
+#### New unpacked symmetric and triangular layouts

-We include layouts for all of the "matrix types" that the BLAS supports.
 These layouts make sense for rank-2 and rank-3 `mdspan` and `mdarray`.
 In the rank-3 case, they would represent a batch of matrices, where the leftmost dimension indicates which matrix.

 ##### Requirements